vocdoni/dvote-solidity/README.md

 - `READY` (0)
   - The process is marked as ready.
 It is intended as a **passive authorization** to open the process
-  - Vochain nodes will accept incoming votes if `AUTO_START` is enabled
+  - Vochain nodes will accept incoming votes if `AUTO_START` is disabled
   - Otherwise, they will accept votes when the Vochain block number reaches `startBlock`
 - `ENDED` (1)
   - Tells the Vochain to stop accepting votes and start computing the results (if not already available)